Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/apache.md

 Run `a2query -m proxy`, which should show output like `proxy (enabled by site administrator)`.

-If not, run `a2enmod proxy` and then reload your configuration using `systemctl reload apache2`.
+If not, run `a2enmod proxy` and then reload your configuration using `service apache2 reload`.

 ### RedHat / CentOS / EL
 You should see output from `httpd -M | grep proxy` showing the `proxy_module`.